-5 year old Ravi was playing alone outside in the playground waiting for his mother to pick him up while all his friends had already gone back home.
-Rangappa the school peon came casually and told Ravi to come behind the school and promised him some chocolates.
-Ravi happily went with Rangappa.
+4 year old Ravi was playing outside when her mother was cooking in the kitchen.
+All the other family members had gone out for agriculture work.
+Rangappa a neighbour came casually and told Ravi to come to his house and promised him so chocolates.
+Ravi happily went to Rangappa's house.

-Rangappa took him behind some bushes in the backyard and gave Ravi a chocolate thereafter made the child sit next to him.
+Rangappa closed the door and gave Ravi a chocolate thereafter made the child sit next to him on the sofa set.
 Ravi was happily eating the chocolate when Rangappa told Ravi to touch his private parts promising him more chocolates.
 Ravi did as he was told.

-Namrata was 12 years old and in her sixth standard when she gained puberty.
+Namrata was 12 years old when she gained puberty.
 As soon as her 'coming of age' ceremony was over, neighbours and relatives started noticing Namrata more.
 Everyday her parents were informed of good prospective grooms.

-Due to repeated floods and drought, the family was going through a bad economic phase.
+Due to repeated floods and droughts, the family was going through a bad economic phase.
 The father was extremely worried about the future of his family.
 A neighbour who was a marriage broker brought a proposal where the boy's family had no major demands and were willing to marry Namrata in a small ceremony as the groom was a 30 year old widower and wanted a quick wedding.
 Parents felt it is in the best interest of Namrata that she should be married immediately.

-Sheela is an active School Assistant.
+Sheela is an active VOA.
 She is active in all community activities.
-While attending a family function she overhead her sister-in-law talking about how she had fixed the marriage of her 13 year daughter to her young brother.
+While attending a family function she overhead her sister-in-law talking about how she has fixed the marriage of her 13 year daughter to her young brother.
 Sheela came back home feeling disturbed.
 She spoke to her husband about what she had heard.
-Her husband warned her not to speak out as she would face family backlash.
+Her husband warned her not to speak out as would face family backlash.